Leticia-Franca/Libft/README.md

 Therefore, let's do a summary of the functions, just so you can *level up* rest assured.

 ## Functions to deal with memory
-In this one, you find functions to allocate memory, to move memory, to copy the memory from one place to another, to compare memory and to find a specific character in a given memory.
+This set of functions help you allocate memory (and zero it), move/copy memory from one place to another, find a specific character and compare two blocks of memory.
 - ft_memccpy (removed)
 - ft_memchr
 - ft_memcmp